-In Australia, organic certification is performed by several organizations that are accredited by the Department of Agriculture, Fisheries and Forestry (DAFF), formerly the Australian Quarantine and Inspection Service (AQIS) under the National Standard for Organic and Biodynamic Produce.
+In Australia, organic certification is performed by several organisations that are accredited by the Department of Agriculture, Fisheries and Forestry (DAFF), formerly the Australian Quarantine and Inspection Service (AQIS) under the National Standard for Organic and Biodynamic Produce.
 You click here to review this national standard.
 Currently there are 7 registered DAFF accredited certifying bodies.

 NASAA Certified Organic www.nasaa.com.au

 *There are two certification bodies that work domestically and are not controlled by DAFF.
 These are Organic Growers of Australia who is accredited by the International Organic Accreditation Service and SAI Global which is accredited by the Joint Accreditation System of Australia and New Zealand (JASANZ).

 All certifying organisations belonging to these logos must ensure that their members comply with the national standard.
 Each certifying organisation has variations of this standard, however these are generally extra requirements as the National Standard for Organic and Biodynamic Produce is a minimum standard.
 DAFF will not accredit an organisation that allows a system that is less stringent that the minimum standard.
 If you are interested in the varying requirements for accreditation from an individual organic certifier, visit their webpage above for explanation.
 For further information contact the manufacturer and producer and enquire why they selected a particular body for certification.